thomasesr/karaoke-forever-docker/README.md

 * Dockerfile for building docker image with ffmpeg, spleeter in Node 20 image and Python 3.11.
 The server/Dockerfile is for only YouTube Downloads of pre-made Karaokê mixes. the server/Dockerfile-Spleeter also includes Spleeter for processing normal music videos into Karaoke mixes.

+* Because of Spleeter 2stem files the image is about 6GB in size.

 * YouTube search with automatic vocal removal and accurate word-level lyrics alignment
 * Options to NOT require username and/or password when creating new accounts
 * Case INsensitive usernames